Timeweb

 We are primarily interested in critical server-side vulnerabilities.
 Still, you're welcome to hunt for any other types of vulnerabilities.
 If you are unsure whether to contact us about an issue you have found, check if it's on the "Vulnerabilities NOT to look for" list.
 If it's not on the list, feel free to submit a detailed report.

-Examples of vulnerabilities we'll be happy to reward you for (the list is incomplete and is based on the OWASP Top 10):
+Examples of vulnerabilities we'll be happy to reward you for are listed below (the list is incomplete and is based on the OWASP Top 10).

 General